Out-of-the-box: Black-box Causal Attacks on Object Detectors

-In this section we introduce the relevant definitions and present a preliminary analysis of the interaction between \mspss and bounding boxes of \od.
-The results are then used to construct \msps-guided adversarial attacks in \Cref{sec:method}.

-\subsection{Definitions}
+\section{Definitions}

 Both \rex and \drise rely on masking parts of the image with a \emph{masking value} that is considered neutral \emph{wrt} the detection.
-We take the definition of an \msps from~\citet{chockler2024causal}, where it is called an \emph{explanation} (we use the term \msps here for clarity, as an \msps does not need to convey any human-compatible intuition).
+We take the definition of an \msps from~\cite{chockler2024causal}, where it is called an \emph{explanation} (we use the term \msps here for clarity, as an \msps does not need to convey any human-compatible intuition).

-An \msps is a minimal subset of pixels of a given input image that is sufficient for the model $\mathcal{N}$ to classify the image, where ``sufficient'' is defined as containing only this subset of pixels from the original image, with the other pixels set to the masking value.
+An \msps is a minimal subset of pixels of a given input image that is sufficient for the model $\mathcal{N}$ to classify the image, where ``sufficient'' is defined as containing only this subset of pixels from the original image, with all other pixels set to some masking value(s).